QGP probes from a dynamical holographic model of AdS/QCD: Einstein-Maxwell-dilaton gravity

 where L is the AdS length scale and fields are assumed to be functions of extra radial coordinate $z$, one can solve the equations of motion analytically in terms of $A(z)$ and $f(z)$ \cite{He:2013qq,Yang:2015aia}

-The spacetime asymptotic boundary is located at $z=0$ where $g(z)$ goes to 1, and $z=z_h$ is the position of the horizon with the boundary condition of $g(z_h)=0$. \\
+The spacetime asymptotic boundary is located at $z=0$ where $g(z)$ goes to 1, and $z=z_h$ is the position of the horizon with the boundary condition of $g(z_h)=0$.
 It is shown that by considering the simple form of $f(z)=e^{c z^2 -A(z)}$, one can reproduce the linear Regge trajectory of the discrete spectrum of the mesons.
-The value of $c=1.16 \ \text{GeV}^2$ is fixed by matching the holographic meson mass spectrum to the lowest-lying heavy meson states \cite{He:2013qq}.\\
+The value of $c=1.16 \ \text{GeV}^2$ is fixed by matching the holographic meson mass spectrum to the lowest-lying heavy meson states \cite{He:2013qq}.\\ The gravity solution corresponds to a black hole with horizon located at $z_h$, is then given by